dmkgll/dmkgll/index.md

 layout: default
 ---

-### About ...

-This Is The Website of Gwern Branwen.
-I write about psychology, statistics, and technology.
-I am best known for work on the ⁠darknet markets & ⁠Bitcoin⁠, blinded self-experiments⁠, dual n-back & spaced repetition⁠, and anime neural networks⁠.
+This Is The Website of Deryk Makgill.
+I write about Bitcoin mostly, but other stuff as well.

 ### Categories...